You can’t help someone who doesn’t want to be helped? True or false?

 In my opinion, neither.

-Pause here and save this pin for later!
+Save this pin for later!

 Disclosure: This post may contain affiliate links.
-If you click and purchase, I may receive a small commission, at no extra cost to you.
+If you click and purchase, I may receive a commission, at no extra cost to you.
+As an Amazon Associate, I earn from qualifying purchases.
 Learn more here

 Can You Really Overcome Addiction?

-Also to be considered are the people who are affected by someone’s addiction, watching someone you love self-sabotage and trying everything within your power to help them only to watch them slip away again is just as painful as being the addict themselves.
+Also to be considered are the people who are affected by someone’s addiction, watching someone you love self-sabotage, and trying everything within your power to help them, only to watch them slip away again, is just as painful as being the addict themselves.

-I used to believe an individual’s actions and behaviours stemmed from only within themselves and the environment had some influence but ultimately would not outweigh the individual’s desires.
+I used to believe an individual’s actions and behaviours stemmed from only within themselves, and the environment had some influence, but ultimately would not outweigh the individual’s desires.

 I found that to be not entirely true.
-Environmental stimuli can affect one’s biological, chemical and neurological state; a field of study called Epigenetics.
+Environmental stimuli can affect one’s biological, chemical, and neurological state; a field of study called Epigenetics.

-This new area of study states that it is the environment that signals the gene and that genes can be turned on and off based on what the individual is sensing in their external environment.
+This area of study states that it is the environment that signals the gene and that genes can be turned on and off based on what the individual is sensing in their external environment.

-Every thought we have, every action we take and every experience we encounter creates a neurological link in our brain.
+Every thought we have, every action we take, and every experience we encounter creates a neurological link in our brain.

 That’s your nerve cells being hardwired.